Jacqueline Woodson On Growing Up, Coming Out And Saying Hi To Strangers

 GROSS: So your grandfather didn't believe.
 What were - what are the basics beliefs of Jehovah's Witnesses?

 WOODSON: Well, one of the main beliefs is that we are in the world but not of the world.
 And it served me well as both a young person and an adult.
-And they believe that because we're not actually a part of the world because we're considered God's chosen people, that we shouldn't behave as worldly people do.
+And they believe that because we are not actually a part of the world because we are considered God's chosen people - that we shouldn't behave as worldly people do.
 So we don't celebrate holidays.
 We don't celebrate birthdays.
-We believe that this system of things is going to end and there will be a better system of things, a new world.
-And those witnesses who have died will be resurrected in that new world and that this system will end with Armageddon and that the signs of Armageddon are constantly upon us.
-So the Bible is big in the religion, treating people as you want to be treated.
-I think there is - it's Christian.
+We believe that this system of things is going to end, and there will be a better system of things, a new world.
+And those witnesses who have died will be resurrected in that new world - and that this system will end with Armageddon and that the signs of Armageddon are constantly upon us.
+So the Bible is big in the religion - treating people as you want to be treated.
+It's Christian.
 So it's a lot of the Christian principles.

 GROSS: But you don't celebrate Christmas.